GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-09-22/index.md

 * [Access the NSD database](#)
 * {download}`Download as CSV <./variables-2023-09-22.csv>`

 ## Results

-The surface reflectance statistics collected on this day.
-They are grouped into bands which are standardised across our datasets so you can use these statistics to validate our other datasets.
+The surface reflectance statistics collected on this day are grouped into bands.
+This allows the data to be used to validate our other datasets which are also grouped into the same standardised bands.

 :::{csv-table}
-:class: validation-report-table
+:class: validation-report-results-table

 "<a href='/guides/about/glossary/#band' target='_blank'>Band</a>","Sat Mean","Sat rms","Field mean","Field rms"
 "CA","0.0372","0.00146","0.0363","0.00667"